konflux-ci/community/governance.md

 The election process is not yet established.
 It MUST be done by the next election cycle.
 It MUST define, at least, the following:

-1. The action required to fulfill a change in the committee composition.
+1. The actions required to fulfill a change in the committee composition.
 For example, when a new committee member joins, which groups should they be added to, and, conversely, when a member leaves, which groups should they be removed from.
 2. The eligibility requirements of voters and nominees.